 The Office’s summer intern program is highly competitive.
 Outstanding academic achievement, relevant international experience and/or extracurricular activity, strong interpersonal skills, references, and demonstrated professional potential and interest in public service are important factors in the selection process.
 Consideration is given only to U.S. citizens.
 We recognize that many students endeavor to divide the summer before their third year between two employers to broaden their exposure to the practice of law and finance their education.
 The Office is flexible in allowing students to schedule their internship any time between May and September with a minimum of six weeks of employment.

-All applicants must submit a complete resume, including a law school transcript, together with a list of at least three professional references.
+All applicants must submit a complete resume, including a law school transcript, together with a list of at least three professional references; a cover letter is also welcome.
 Applications should be submitted as early as possible in the summer and must in any event be received no later than September 1 of the second year.
 Applications submitted without a law school transcript will not be considered.
 Successful applicants will be notified around December 15, but their participation is conditional upon receipt of a Secret-level security clearance.
 Interns receive no pay from the U.S. Government and the U.S. Government defrays none of their personal expenses.

 Students are informed that all materials produced while working in the Office are considered U.S. Government property and permission to use them for other purposes must be obtained from the proper authority at the Department of State.
 Students are subject to all requirements relating to retention or use of classified information (whether written or not) obtained in the course of employment.

 The Legal Adviser’s office also offers unpaid legal internship opportunities at the U.S. Embassy in The Hague, Netherlands and at the U.S. Mission in Geneva, Switzerland.
 Law students who are interested in applying for these positions should complete the intern application found at careers.state.gov, and should indicate clearly in the application materials their interest in the U.S Embassy The Hague or U.S. Mission Geneva.